Last Updated on

 - Preheat the oven to 425°F. Spray a 1.5 qt. baking dish with nonstick cooking spray, and set aside.

 - In a large skillet over medium-high heat, heat the olive oil.

 - When the olive oil is simmering, add the onion, stirring in the pan until it has softened.

 - Measure in the flour, and stir until the onions are coated.
 Cook for a few minutes until the flour begins to turn golden brown.

 - Slowly pour in the milk and spinach liquid, stirring constantly until the sauce thickens.
-Add the Worcestershire, celery salt and black pepper.
+Add the Worcestershire, celery salt, garlic salt and black pepper.
 Taste and add kosher salt if necessary.

 - Remove from the heat, and add the ¾ cup of pepperjack cheese and the cooked, drained spinach.
 Stir until the ingredients have melted together, then transfer to the prepared baking dish.

 - Once the mixture is in the baking dish, sprinkle the additional pepperjack on top of the casserole, and transfer to the oven, baking for 30-40 minutes, or until the cheese is browned.